Ascariasis is an infection of the small intestine caused by Ascaris lumbricoides (A. lumbricoides), which is a species of roundworm.

 - living in or visiting a warm climate

-- exposure to an outdoor environment where dirt might be ingested (children)
+- exposure to an environment where dirt might be ingested

-Exposure to roundworm can be limited by avoiding unsafe food and water.
+You can limit your exposure to roundworms by avoiding unsafe food and water.
 Keeping your immediate environment clean also helps.
-This includes laundering clothing exposed to unsanitary conditions and cleaning all surfaces well.
+This includes laundering clothing exposed to unsanitary conditions and cleaning cooking surfaces well.

 - coughing or gagging